62726164/ed25519-login/README.md

     * Private keys never leave end users' devices.
 	* Websites store the users' public keys.

+## Disadvantages

+  1. If multiple websites required Unix epoch time signatures for login and a user used the same Ed25519 keypair for those sites, then a signature would be valid on all the websites.
+  2. This approach is phishable.

 ## Build
 ```bash
 $ make